kentongray/ms-teams-mac-ui-hack/README.md

-Teams Mac app uses Microsoft fonts and feels very foreign on MacOS.
-This drives me crazy so I created some CSS hacks to tweak it.
+Teams Mac app uses Microsoft fonts (Segoe UI) and feels very foreign on MacOS.
+This drives me crazy so I injected some simple CSS hacks to tweak it.
 I also ripped out the purple header.

 <img src="BeforeAfter.png" width="768">